 5 Basic Tips For Parents Of 18-Month-Olds

-Follow these secrets of having a fun time with your 18-month-old.
+Follow these secrets of having a fun time with your 18-month-old (7).

 - Babies can be moody and throw temper tantrums.
 So, introduce an activity when he is in a playful mood.

 - Each baby is unique.
-Be patient if your baby takes more time than his peers to understand and participate in an activity.
+Be patient if your baby takes more time than their peers to understand and participate in an activity.

 - Do not thrust a game on your 18-month-old in case he repeatedly shows disinterest to the point of frustration and crying.